Why Use A Pilates Reformer?

 Using A Reformer

-The low impact nature of the reformer is only superseded by it's versatility as an exercise machine.
-Whether you want to use for flexibility, balance or strength the number of options open to an experienced user is vast - backed up by the springs being interchangeable should you need to add more or less resistance for specific exercises.
+The low-impact nature of the reformer is only superseded by its versatility as an exercise machine.
+Whether you want to use it for flexibility, balance or strength, the number of options open to an experienced user is vast, backed up by the springs being interchangeable, should you need to add more or less resistance for specific exercises.
 You don't need to choose a commercial reformer necessarily, but a model like the A8-Pro from Align Pilates does provide some superb features and build quality.

 You can choose to operate the reformer in a lying down position, sitting or standing.
-You also can pull the straps or push the footbar as well as using pilates boxes on the carriage and adding an extender to prevent the carriage from moving whilst you do sitting exercises.
+You can also pull the straps or push the footbar, as well as use pilates boxes on the carriage and add an extender to prevent the carriage from moving whilst you do sitting exercises.
 The Pilates reformer offers so many ways to train and all with the use of a few springs and resistance.
 The vast majority of the exercises are based on the carriage movement and either the push or pull motion.

 The Benefits Of Reformer Exercises

 The relative instability that is introduced via the moving carriage is also compounded by the use of the resistance springs.
-All of this encourages you to focus on balance, co-ordination prior to using your strength to counter the resistance.
+All of this encourages you to focus on balance and coordination prior to using your strength to counter the resistance.
 This helps to build strength, especially core strength.

-The reformer also ensures that you can perform full range movement.
-This will help you to increase your flexibility as well as your strength and thanks to the resistance of the springs and carriage movement, you can choose the muscles groups you wish to focus your workouts on.
+The reformer also ensures that you can perform a full range of movement.
+This will help you to increase your flexibility as well as your strength, and thanks to the resistance of the springs and carriage movement, you can choose the muscle groups you wish to focus your workouts on.

 In Summary

 The reformer may look a daunting proposition at first glance.
-The sheer number of exercises you can perform whether you are a beginner or an expert is quite remarkable.
+The sheer number of exercises you can perform, whether you are a beginner or an expert, is quite remarkable.
 You can set the resistance you want by adding or removing individual springs - this means you can build up your strength and flexibility accordingly.
-As part of a new home gym set up, a reformer can provide superb low impact workouts for all the family.
+As part of a new home gym set up, a reformer can provide superb low-impact workouts for the whole family.

-Lastly you are never to old to master a reformer.
-Finding a practitioner is easy in most parts of the country and they can help walk you through different exercises and ways of performing the types of workouts you want or need.
-Whether rehab or general fitness, the route with a reformer is one not to be missed.
+Lastly, you are never too old to master a reformer.
+Finding a practitioner is easy in most parts of the country, and they can help walk you through different exercises and ways of performing the types of workouts you want or need, whether rehab or general fitness.
+The route with a reformer is one not to be missed.